eddinn/winupdates/README.md

 Make sure to adjust the script to your needs, usually the defaults are suficient.
 FYI: The defaults use cert authentication to connect.

+> Note: install winrm on the ansible host for it to work via pip in your terminal:
+`pip install pywinrm`

 ## The `hosts` file

 4 hostsgroups and 1 vargroup are in the file: